joe-niland/boxstarter-salt/readme.md

 ```
 # Get your domain or machine credentials
 $cred = Get-Credential domain\username
+# Inlcude Boxstarter modules for remote deployment
+Import-Module Boxstarter.Chocolatey
-# Add -DisableReboots if you don't want any pending reboots to be executed
+# Remove -DisableReboots if you want any pending reboots to be executed
 Install-BoxstarterPackage -ComputerName ServerToBeSalted -PackageName Provision-Salt -Credential $cred -DisableReboots
 ```